Irritable Bowel Syndrome (IBS)

 What is IBS?

-a person has abdominal pain or spasm associated with a change in the appearance or
+a person has belly pain or spasm associated with a change in the appearance or frequency

 - Swelling or bloating